ootsuka/React_SSR/README.md

 # React_SSR
 # React Server Side Rendering Boilerplate
-This is a project to demonstrate the basic of how to do server side rendering with react.
-Server Side Rendering will be referred as SSR
+This project demonstrates the basics of how to implement Server Side Rendering (SSR) using React.

 ## What's included?
 * Server Side rendering React